OHDSI/Centaur/README.md

 ![Score Distribution](./img/score_dist2.png)

-Using the quantiles approach, the distribution of a single covariate in each quantile.
+Using the stratification approach, the distribution of a single covariate in each strata.

 ![Age Distribution](./img/age_dist.png)